-Together with my own life learning I bring extensive professional experience since the late 90s, having trained and worked in various health, social care and academic settings, with clients facing difficult life events such as separation, job loss, bereavement, or serious mental health issues such as clinical depression and anxiety.
-Essentially, I see therapy as cultivating health and well-being by building upon people’s skills, insight and aspirations, based on a fruitful therapeutic relationship.
+Together with my own life learnings I bring extensive professional experience since the late 90s, having trained and worked in various health, social care and academic settings, with clients facing difficult life events such as separation, job loss, bereavement, or serious mental health issues such as clinical depression and anxiety.
+Essentially, I see therapy as cultivating health, well-being and potentially becoming our healthiest version, by building upon our skills, insights and aspirations; all these powered through a fruitful therapeutic relationship.

 “All the art of living lies in the fine mingling of letting go and holding on..”